© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of Scots Dike linear boundary north west of High Merrybent is a scheduled monument protected by Historic England under reference 1014799.
 View the official record →

-Section of Scots Dike linear boundary north west of High Merrybent is a medieval defensive earthwork located in Yorkshire.
+Section of Scots Dike linear boundary north west of High Merrybent is a linear earthwork forming part of the Scots Dike, a substantial boundary dyke that historically marked the border region between England and Scotland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014799.

 Section of Scots Dike linear boundary north west of High Merrybent is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014799.